-Field or Button Description Representative.
-Board ID . [button] Click to display information from the electronic circuit boards in the analyzer.
-These parameters cannot be edited.
+Selections Description Board ID.
+Click to display information from the circuit boards in the analyzer.
+Use the drop-down list to select a board to view.
+The parameters shown cannot be edited.
 Gas Selections [group box] Enter the gas connected to the specified port.
 Options [group box] Displays options installed on the analyzer.
 Servo Valve [group box] Displays the last calibration date for the servo valve.
 Software Versions [group box] Displays the software versions of the MIC BIOS, controller, and analysis program.
-For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 3.
+For fields ar Buttons on nd buttons not listed in this table, see Common Fields and

-UNIT SELECTIONS
+UNIT SELECTION